The jitter buffer is implemented in the Sort Transportable Framed Utterances (STFU) library. The jitter buffer is not enabled by default.

 Enables/disables the jitter buffer during bridge.

-To enable jitter buffer on only the B-leg of the call, issue these example commands in this sequence:
+To enable jitter buffer on only the B-leg of the call, issue commands based on these examples in this sequence:

 <action application="export" data="rtp_jitter_buffer_during_bridge=true"/>